n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger.md

+---
+title: Local File Trigger node - n8n Documentation
+description: Documentation for the Local File Trigger node in n8n, a workflow automation platform.
+Includes guidance on usage, and links to examples.
+---

 # Local File Trigger

 The [Local File Trigger]() node starts a workflow when changes on the file system are detected.
 These changes involve a file or folder geting added, changed or deleted.